gdm413229/swwmgz_m/README.md

 ### Hammerspace Embiggener ~ Replaces Backpack, Bag of Holding, Dragonskin Bracers
 ![](docimg/embiggener.png)

-Each of these you pick up increase ammo capacity by half of its base value, stacking up to 16 times for a maximum of 900% capacity.
+Each of these you pick up increases your ammo capacity (not necessarily doubling it), stacking up to 8 times.
 They also give you some extra ammo, like a vanilla backpack would (though not for all weapons).

 ### Universal Ammo Fabricator ~ Replaces Mana / Krater of Might in Hexen
 ![](docimg/fabricator.png)